massifrg/pundok-editor/README.md

 [Code](https://code.visualstudio.com/)/[Codium](https://vscodium.com/) extension,
 but it's not in my roadmap yet (if you are interested and have the skills, you're welcome).

-The code base has nearly no tests, and it evolved as a series of experiments I made to see whether, and how I could implement some of the features listed above.
+The code base has no tests, and it evolved as a series of experiments I made to see whether, and how I could implement some of the features listed above.
 It also reflects my learning process of the softwares it relies on.